holepunchto/hypercore-storage/README.md

 #### `await rx.getUserData(key)`

-Return a user stored buffer.
+Return a user stored buffer. `key` is a string.

 #### `rx.tryFlush()`